preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/edit-knowledge-article/index.rst

 3. Do the changes and save.

-When editing you can do all that is available when creating Knowledge article, see: :doc:`Create Knowledge article </using-communities/knowledge-articles/create-article/index>`
+When editing you can do all that is available when creating a Knowledge article, see: :doc:`Create Knowledge article </using-communities/knowledge-articles/create-article/index>`